Kodymirus

-Kodymirus is a genus of Early Cambrian arthropod, known from the Czech Republic.
+Kodymirus is an extinct genus of Early Cambrian arthropod, known from the Czech Republic.
 Although it possessed great appendage-like raptorial arms, it was not homologous with those of megacheirans.
 Kodymirus is currently considered a member of Vicissicaudata, closely related to aglaspidids, and more distantly to trilobites.
 It is part of a small and low-diversity Paseky Shale fauna group, which dwelt in brackish waters.

 Description

 Kodymirus was a small predator at 80 mm long.
 Its distinctive feature is pair of large, serrated raptorial appendages.
-These appendages appear convergent to those of megacheirans and radiodonts, but are not homologous as they postantennular, suggesting raptorial arms evolved multiple times in Cambrian arthropods.
+These appendages appear convergent to those of megacheirans and radiodonts, but are not homologous as they are postantennular, suggesting raptorial arms evolved multiple times in Cambrian arthropods.